devtechk/easy-startup-gulp-browsersync-sass/README.md

 ### Use it!

-To run go to the directory open a terminal window and run:
+To run go inside the directory /easy-startup open a terminal window and run:

 ```
 npm run start